The Midland RailwayStudy Centre

 Station names

 Under normal circumstances little would need to be said about station names.
-Unfortunately, there are large numbers of errors in Ancestry records that have been reported, but with no corrective action having been taken.
+Unfortunately, there are errors in Ancestry records.
 These can be put into four categories:

 Missing: Mentioned in Note 27.
 Mainly involves the larger locations where names are not repeated on every page of the ledgers.